evert/push-benchmark/doc.md

 <link href="css/style.css" rel="stylesheet" type="text/css" />
 <script src="script/parafake.js"></script>

-When building web services, a common wisdom has been to reduce the number of HTTP requests to achieve high performance.
+When building web services, a common wisdom is to try reduce the number of HTTP requests to improve performance.

-There has been a variety of benefits to this, including less total bytes being sent, but the predominant reason is that traditionally, browsers will only make 6 HTTP requests in parallel for a single domain.
+There are a variety of benefits to this, including less total bytes being sent, but the predominant reason is that traditionally browsers will only make 6 HTTP requests in parallel for a single domain.
 Before 2008, most browsers limited this to 2.